Lumavate-Team/documentation/TUTORIAL.rst

 Learning Objectives
 ^^^^^^^^^^^^^^^^^^^

-After completing this walk through, you will be able to:
+After completing this walkthrough, you will be able to:

 * Use the Lumavate CLI to connect to a running container
 * Use VS.Code to edit a running Microservice